DC’s Stunning Cherry Blossoms Are a National Treasure to Behold

 Potomac

-Glenstone, while a good distance from DC, is a trip so worth the drive.
+While a good distance from DC, Glenstone is well-worth the hour drive.
 The park/museum offers 300 acres of art, architecture, and gardens.
-Snagging a free, timed ticket here is nearly equivalent to an Olympic sport, but should you be so fortunate, make your way here at the first sign of the blossoms.
+Snagging a free, timed ticket here is nearly equivalent to an Olympic sport, but don’t fear, if you arrive by bus you are welcome to claim a ticket at the gate.
 In addition to its indoor museum, Glenstone offers walking paths that swerve artfully past contemporary sculptures, open meadows, and mossy forests.

 Wheaton

 Located in Maryland’s Montgomery Country, Brookside Gardens spans 50 acres of public gardens including an azalea garden (in bloom shortly after the cherry blossoms), rose garden, and a Japanese-style garden.
 Brookside is home to 26 cherry trees, a mix of Yoshino and the rarer weeping cherry.
-Notably, admission to Brookside Gardens is free.
+What’s more, admission to Brookside Gardens is entirely free.

 Want more Thrillist?
 Follow us on Instagram, TikTok, Twitter, Facebook, Pinterest, and YouTube.